Maxbrodsky123/Maxbrodsky123.github.io/README.md

 https://github.com/Maxbrodsky123/Maxbrodsky123.github.io/blob/main/NFL_Player_Passing_Yards_From_2011-2021_Big_Ben_TB12_Rodgers_chartbuilder%20(2).png

 ## Football Stadium Map
 In this map it shows 5 NFL stadiums.
 These include the stadiums of the Giants, Eagles, Steelers, Browns and Bengals.
+These are only a few franchises in the 32 team National Football League.
+The only sports played in these stadiums are football.
 <iframe src="https://www.google.com/maps/d/embed?mid=149FfpExAOdOPAs_5smDw2O2LAdphVk4&ehbc=2E312F" width="640" height="480"></iframe>

 ## NFL passing yards/Touchdowns Week 10